prebid/prebid.github.io/tools/line-item-manager.md

 ```
 $ line_item_manager show config
 ```
-You can look at the full config [here](https://github.com/prebid/line-item-manager/blob/master/line_item_manager/conf.d/line_item_manager.yml))
+You can look at the full config [here](https://github.com/prebid/line-item-manager/blob/master/line_item_manager/conf.d/line_item_manager.yml).
 To save time and build on the default config, create a new config file of your own using the following command:
 ```
 $ line_item_manager show config > my_config.yml
 ```

 Once you have your own file you can follow the comments in the file itself to manage the line item creation settings.
 Options like `granularity`, `sizes`, `mediatypes`, `priority` etc can all be input there.
 Please ensure you are using YAML syntax to make your updates.

-__Note: The GAM Network ID, can also be input at runtime and will override the default Network ID in the config file.__
+__Note:__ The GAM Network ID, can also be input at runtime and will override the default Network ID in the config file.

 ## Line Item creation